Had the privilege of viewing 7 little gems screened at this year's BERLINALE, courtesy of the PR Factory.

 Directed by Lorenzo Ferro and Lucas A. Vignale

 A simply made yet very effective parable of a 9-year-old village boy who travels via THE RIVER TRAIN to the capital of Buenos Aires to achieve his dreams.
 Nine-year-old Milo is growing up with the pressure to become a great Malambo dancer and the “perfect” son.
 He dreams of taking control of his life and escaping his responsibilities of washing dishes, cooking and practising the Malambo at night.
 Milo wants another life.
 He fantasises about travelling by train and exploring the city of Buenos Aires, which he has seen so many times in the movies and on television.
 However, in order to break free from his family and the countryside, and make his big dreams come true, he must dare to take a new journey: a journey into solitude, and the unknown adventures and pleasures of the big city.
 The beginning scenes of Milo dancing the Malambo, done in one single take is nothing short of astounding.
-But Nino is pressured by his father, and he lives unhappily in the family home.
-This is an odd little movie about a boy, still too young to figure out his life, but who decides to take charge of his life anyway.
+But his father pressures Nino, and he lives unhappily in the family home.
+This is an odd little movie about a boy, still too young to figure out his life, who decides to take charge anyway.
 This is the beauty of the premise as the audio ones see Milo undertake the trip of his lifetime.

 Shopping